izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 :align: center
 ```

 Now we have a set of ingredients, we want to turn these into a concrete proposal for a CGLMP-LF inequality.
 To achieve this we will plot a projection of the LF polytope in the two dimensional subspace taking CGLMP as one axis and $\epsilon = \delta + \gamma$ as the other axis.
 From this we should be able to read off the optimal coefficients for each part.
 Such a graphical approach is analagous to how we discovered the quantum LF inequality in chapter 10.
-Note that the overall scale is irrelevant so it is just the relative scale of $\epsilon$ compared with CGLMP that we need to find.
-Note also that we have already fixed $\epsilon = \delta + \gamma$ as opposed to, for instance, $\epsilon = \delta + 2\gamma$; this was not necessary and editing it may be a possible avenue for future work.
+Note that we have already fixed $\epsilon = \delta + \gamma$ as opposed to, for instance, $\epsilon = \delta + 2\gamma$; this was not necessary and editing it may be a possible avenue for future work.

 ```{figure} cglmp-graph.JPG
 :name: cglmp-graph-figure